Skip to main content

 We have listened to the witnesses.
 Each has testified clearly and consistently.
 When their words are weighed together, the verdict is unavoidable.
 It points unmistakably to the Wednesday–Saturday chronology, which is not the product of rigid day-counting, as is sometimes alleged.
 It arises from Scripture itself: the idiom of "days and nights" (Matthew 12:40), the precise force of "since" in Luke 24:21, Luke's record of the women's preparation before the Sabbath, the double Sabbaths of Passion Week, and the syntax of Mark 16:9.
 This is not a mere mathematical puzzle but a matter of faithfulness to the biblical record.

-- Luke 23:54–56 and Mark 16:1–2 — We have demonstrated that these two Gospel records of the women with their spices are significant in the chronology of Christ's death and resurrection.
-First, they show how unlikely it was that the women prepared their spices immediately after the crucifixion.
-Second, they are best understood when we recognize that the crucifixion week contained two Sabbaths: the Annual Passover Sabbath (a "high day", John 19:31) on Thursday and the regular weekly Sabbath on Saturday.
+• Luke 23:54–56 and Mark 16:1 — We have demonstrated that these two Gospel records of the women with their spices are significant in the chronology of Christ's death and resurrection.
+First, they show that the women could not have begun preparing their spices after the crucifixion and still finished before the Sabbath began.
+Second, they show that the women did not resume their preparation at any point after the Sabbath began.
+Third, these passages make best sense once we recognize that the crucifixion week contained two Sabbaths: the Annual Passover Sabbath (a "high day", John 19:31) on Thursday and the regular weekly Sabbath on Saturday.
 This leaves Friday as the one day for the women to buy and prepare spices, which is the only possible harmonization within the three-day framework.

 When all is brought together, the result is consistent and compelling: